Edward R. Moore: Social action

 Ordained a priest in 1919, Moore was a professor at the Fordham Graduate School of Social Service before retiring from social work to devote his full attention to his duties as Pastor of St Peter's.
 Moore was a member of the city's Slum Clearance Committee under Mayor Fiorello La Guardia and a member of the first Board of the New York City Housing Authority in 1934.
 According to a history of the NYC housing authority, Moore "once escorted the former King of England, then the Duke of Windsor on a tour of Housing Authority Developments."

 "Moore Houses" a New York City Housing Authority Development is named in honor of Moore and is located in the Melrose section of the Bronx.

 Youth work

-A former Archdiocesan Director of the Catholic Youth Organization, Moore served as National Director of the Catholic Committee on Scouting from 1933-1947.
+A former Archdiocesan Director of the Catholic Youth Organization, Moore served as National Director of the Catholic Committee on Scouting from 1933 to 1947.
 In 1940 he was awarded the Silver Buffalo Award of the Boy Scouts of America.